VGVentures/very_good_engineering/src/content/docs/testing/testing.md

 ## Use keys carefully

-Although keys can be an easy way to look for a widget while testing, they tend to be harder to maintain, especially if we use hardcoded keys.
+Although keys can be an easy way to look for a widget while testing, they tend to be harder to maintain, especially if we use hard-coded keys.
 Instead, we recommend finding a widget by its type.

 Bad ❗️